freya022/BotCommands-Wiki/docs/using-components.md

     When configuring components, you need to use the framework's methods first, and then use the JDA methods, and finally build.

+!!! tip

+    You can use these components and non-BC components at the same time.

 ## Enabling components

 === "Build-in DI"